streamnative/pulsar-io-amqp-1-0/docs/amqp-1-0-source.md

       queue: user-op-queue-pulsar
 ```

-> * The configuration structure varies depending on how you create the AMQP1_0 sink connector.
+> * The configuration structure varies depending on how you create the AMQP 1.0 sink connector.
     >   For example, some are **JSON**, some are **YAML**, and some are **Kubernetes YAML**.
 You need to adapt the configs to the corresponding format.
 >
 > * If you want to configure more parameters, see [Configuration Properties](#configuration-properties) for reference.

-### 2. Send messages to the AMQP1_0 service
+### 2. Send messages to the AMQP 1.0 service

 {% callout title="Note" type="note" %}
 - The following sample code uses the **Apache qpid** library.